alexcpn/alexcpn.github.io/html/NN/ml/6_neuralnetworkimpementation.md

 ## A Simple NeuralNet with  Back Propagation

-With the derivative of the Cost function dervied from the last chapter, we can code the network
+With the derivative of the Cost function derived from the last chapter, we can code the network

 We will use matrices to represent input and weight matrices.